SAP-archive/teched2021-ANA261/exercises/ex3/README.md

 ## Summary

 Congratulations!
 You have familiarized yourself with basics of troubleshooting, changing, and re-executing load jobs.
+In [Exercise 4](https://github.com/SAP-samples/teched2021-ANA261/tree/main/exercises/ex4), you will add a calculated measure.